Historical European martial arts: Research and publications

 The martial traditions of the Netherlands are researched by Reinier van Noort, who additionally focuses on German and French martial sources of the 17th century.

-The ongoing study of the Germanic Langes Messer is most notably represented by the work of Jens Peter Kleinau Martin Enzi.
+The ongoing study of the Germanic Langes Messer is most notably represented by the work of Jens Peter Kleinau and Martin Enzi.
 Dierk Hagedorn has also published significant translations.

-Leading researchers on Manuscript I.33's style of fence include Roland Warzecha, at the head of the Dimicator fencing school in Germany as well as Herbert Schmidt of Ars Gladii.
+Leading researchers on Manuscript I.33's style of fence include Roland Warzecha, at the head of the Dimicator fencing school in Germany.

 Other fencing traditions are represented in the scholarship of Stephen Hand and Paul Wagner of Australia's Stoccata School of Defence, focusing on a range of systems, ranging from the works of George Silver and the techniques depicted in the Royal Armouries' Manuscript I.33 to the surviving evidence for how large shields were used, rapier according to Saviolo and Swetnam and Scottish Highland broadsword.

 Christian Henry Tobler is one of the earliest researchers on the German school of swordsmanship.

 Early publications also included books by Terry Brown, John Clements, David M. Cvet (self-published in 2001).
-In 2003 Stephen Hand edited a collection of scholarly papers titled SPADA, followed by a second volume in 2005.
-Since the mid 2000s the rate of publication of HEMA related texts has greatly increased.
+In 2003, Stephen Hand edited a collection of scholarly papers titled SPADA, followed by a second volume in 2005.
+Since the mid-2000s, the rate of publication of HEMA related texts has greatly increased.
 A list of current publications is included below.